Board for Correction of Military Records (BCMR)

 | Speed | 6–18 months | Typically faster |

-| Hearings | Rarely grants in-person hearings | Offers in-person hearings in Washington, D.C. |
+| Hearings | Rarely grants in-person hearings | Offers in-person hearings in Washington, D.C. or virtual hearings (available since 2020) |

 | Time limit | 3 years (waivable) | 15 years (strict) |

-| Applies to | All discharges, including court-martial | Only non-court-martial discharges |
+| Applies to | All discharges, including court-martial | Discharges not issued by sentence of a general court-martial (special court-martial BCDs can be reviewed) |

 If you only need a discharge upgrade and you are within 15 years of discharge, the DRB is faster and allows a personal hearing.
 If you need broader record corrections, have a court-martial discharge, or are outside the DRB's time limit, the BCMR is your path.